Kamauu: Career

 After a year, he returned with the track "Patiently" as part of the collaborative project, Splash Brothers, which also features Allan Kingdom, Topaz Jones, Haile Supreme, and SIIMBA SELASSIIE.
-In May 2019 he began using his current stage name, KAMAUU, and was featured on the Marques Martin song, "Dinner Date".
+In May 2019 he began using his current stage name, Kamauu, and was featured on the Marques Martin song, "Dinner Date".
 The following month he was featured on the Stella Santana song, "Tell The Truth".
 In July of that year, he released a four-track EP entitled TheKAMAUU-CASSETTE: MíXD GRēēNS.
 Music videos for two of the EP's songs ("clover" and "bamboo") were released the following month.
+In 2020, Kamauu released many singles.

+After a long break that saw little activity from Kamauu, he returned in April 2023 with Atlantic Recording Corporation to release his second album, "LACUNA in The House of Mirrors", featuring 11 tracks, including 2 songs released earlier as singles, "Flings" and "Antidote".
+He finished the year collaborating with Mike Schultz to release "Where There Are Dreams There Are Dragons, Vol. 1", an instrumental Afrobeats-inspired album released by Upside Records.
+They followed up on this album with a single in March 2024.

+Earlier in the year, Kamauu released two other singles, named "Danger" and "Garden", in January and February, respectively.
+A dance mix of the latter song was released in June, along with a fourth single of the year, "WEIDAMINEH", with TrapCellist and Siimbiie Lakew.